Blueberry Streusel Bars with Lemon Cream Filling

 • Sprinkle blueberries evenly over the hot crust and then drop spoonfuls of the lemon mixture over the blueberries.
 Spread gently with a spatula to distribute a little more evenly, but take care not to crush the berries.
 Its fine if the lemon mixture isn't perfectly even.

 • Bake just until the lemon mixture begins to form a shiny skin, 7 to 8 minutes.
-Sprinkle reserved topping over the lemon blueberry layer, pressing streusel between your fingers into small clumps as you sprinkle.
+Remove from oven and sprinkle reserved topping over the lemon blueberry layer, pressing streusel between your fingers into small clumps as you sprinkle.
 Bake until filling is bubbling at the edges and the topping is brown, 25 to 30 minutes.

 • Let bars cool in the pan on a rack until just warm, about an hour.
 Carefully lift them out of the pan using the foil overhang and transfer to a wire rack to cool completely.
 Remove foil and cut into 24 bars when cool.
 May be stored at room temperature for a few hours, but otherwise should be kept in the refrigerator.